tonyHuinker/cdp-aws-quickstart/README.md

      4. Select the template file you just downloaded.
      5. Click **Next**
      6. Enter your stack name.
 This can be any valid name.
 Below you should change
-        - S3BucketName - choose an unused bucket name, CDP will be creating the bucket for you
+        - LogsLocationBase - choose an unused bucket name and path for the logs, CDP will be creating the bucket for you.
+The same bueckt can be used for both LogsLocationBase and StorageLocationBase.
-        - S3Path - choose the path inside the bucket
+        - StorageLocationBase - choose an unused bucket name and path for the data, CDP will be creating the bucket for you.
+The same bueckt can be used for both LogsLocationBase and StorageLocationBase.
         - prefix - a short prefix of your choosing to add to the names of the IAM resources we'll be creating.

         ![parsed](screenshots/stackparsed.png?raw=true)